Our independent reviews and recommendations are funded in part by affiliate commissions, at no extra cost to our readers. Click to Learn More

 VPNs are used widely in countries like the US for security reasons.
 Citizens use VPNs to protect themselves on unsecured, public Wifi networks and from intrusive government surveillance.

-There is a multitude of legitimate reasons why you might find a VPN handy.
+There loads of legitimate reasons why you might find a VPN handy.
 These use cases can broadly be split up into two categories: security/privacy and entertainment.
-VPNs are used widely by companies and individuals in countries like the US for security reasons and the US government accepts this – which is why it hasn't outlawed them.
-Citizens and businesses (‘B' denotes a business-specific use case) concerned about their privacy and safety online use VPNs to:
+VPNs are used widely by companies and individuals in countries like the US for security reasons and the US government accepts this – which is why it hasn’t outlawed them.

 - Protect themselves on unsecured, public Wifi networks